Is a 6% Real Estate Commission Still Standard in 2026?

 3. Sell your home for sale by owner (FSBO)

 You can avoid paying a listing fee by selling your home without an agent, but this means you'll handle the entire sale process yourself.
-This includes setting a listing price, marketing to potential buyers, and navigating negotiations and closing.
+This includes setting a listing price, marketing to potential buyers, and navigating negotiations and the closing process.
 Essentially, you’re giving yourself a new job that may or may not pay well when all is said and done.

 » MORE: How to sell your house without a realtor